 Our range of Life Cover at a glance

-If you’re a UK resident aged 50 - 80, you’re eligible for cover.
-Our Over 50s Life Cover ranges from £1,000 to £10,000 depending on your age.
+If you're a UK resident aged 50 to 80, you're eligible for cover.
+Our Over 50s Life Insurance ranges from £1,000 to £10,000 depending on your age.
 All you have to do is choose the benefit amount you require.
 The amount you pay in monthly premiums is determined by your chosen benefit amount, age and whether you're a smoker.
 The earlier you take out cover, the higher the maximum benefit you can secure.

-Your immediately covered for accidental death (and death by natural causes after a 12-month waiting period) and you can arrange your policy online or over the phone.
-It’s a simple process and we won’t bother you with any medical or health questions.
+You're immediately covered for accidental death (and death by natural causes after a 12-month waiting period) and you can arrange your policy online or over the phone.
+It's a simple process and you won't have to take a medical examination to apply.

 Accidental Death cover in more detail

-That’s why our Accidental Death benefit pays out three times your benefit amount, giving you a potential maximum benefit of £30,000.
-And remember, this is in place from the minute you set up your policy.
+That's why our Accidental Death Benefit pays out twice your benefit amount, giving you a potential maximum benefit of £20,000 - and remember, this is in place from the minute you set up your policy.

 Choosing the right benefit amount

 You can choose a benefit amount based on how much you want to pay each month, how much cover you want and what amount is available to you according to your age at the start of your policy.
 Bear in mind, smoking will also effect the cost of your monthly premiums.